Can Cats Eat Mushrooms? What You Need To Know!

 If your cat has ever tried to eat your dinner, you’ve probably wondered whether human food is safe for your feline friend.
-Generally speaking, you should stick to giving your kitty food that is formulated specifically for cats, but every now and then it’s okay to share your food with your pet.
+Generally speaking, you should stick to giving your kitty food that is formulated specifically for cats, but every now and then it’s okay to share cat-safe food with your pet.

 But what about mushrooms?
 Overall, you should avoid feeding mushrooms to your cat, but some store-bought mushrooms can be safe for cats.
 If you choose to share mushrooms with your cat, choose a safe type such as cremini, portobello, or button.
 In this article, we discuss in more detail which mushrooms are not safe for cats, why cats like the taste of mushrooms, and human foods that are safe for cats to eat.